- Home

 Should You Buy the 2018 Mercedes-Benz GLC?

-A pre-purchase inspection is recommended for used examples, with particular attention to unknown or other (18).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to unknown or other (18).
+An extended warranty is worth pricing out.

 Compared to the 2019 Mercedes-Benz GLC, which scored 3 points higher.